Master Carver

 Perhaps his most influential work, The Witness Blanket, made of items collected from residential schools, government buildings and churches across Canada, deals with the subject of Truth and Reconciliation.
 It is now part of the collection at the Canadian Museum for Human Rights.

 Carey was awarded the Meritorious Service Medal in 2017, was named to the Order of British Columbia in 2018, and is the inaugural Impact Chair in Indigenous Art Practices at the University of Victoria.
 In June of 2023 he was awarded an honorary Doctorate of Laws, honoris causa, by Royal Roads University.
+In 2024 he became a Fellow of the Royal Society of Canada, and at a traditional ceremony in July of 2025, was transferred the name Nulis, making him a hereditary chief within the Kwakwaka’wakw nation.

 There is a power within art and artistic practice to change consciousness, to make people feel things in a different way…when I think about my career, I break it into two parts: there was my early career, where I was working around the commercial market, making art for sale, and what I do now, which is more of a socially engaged practice where I am looking at issues.